necopinus/necopinus.xyz/newsletters/2018-09-23-where-homo-sapiens-is-headed.md

 Another huge gap in newsletters, another change in format.
 The last iteration of Five Futures was an ambitious attempt to push me to write something more original.
 I still like the idea of doing serialized essays, and will probably attempt it again at some point.
 But right now I just need to write, to get something out there.
 And that something needs to be relatively easy to put together, because the day job isn't helping in the time-management department right now.

-So here's a bit of an experiment...
-Shorter takes (occassionally paired with emoji, Azeem Azhar style), arranged into five broad narrative arcs.
+So here's a bit of an experiment… Shorter takes (occassionally paired with emoji, Azeem Azhar style), arranged into five broad narrative arcs.
 Each arc is less a story of the future, and more a sense, a feeling, of a current in the present.
 Less Pythia in the Temple of Apollo, and more Ozymandias and his wall of TVs.

 Anyway, that's the idea at least.
 Let's see how well it works.